 In addition to standard features, the plugin offers:

-- The process of creating the buy button is simple: just need to fill the name and price and the button is ready for deployment.
+- The process of creating the buy button is simple: just fill the name and price, and the button is ready for deployment.

 - Four different PayPal button designs and sizes available

 - Apply a fixed discount and per item discount rate

 All the above-mentioned extensions work well in their role.
 For the purpose of this article, I will show you how to host a WooCommerce application and I will go with the default WooCommerce PayPal option to walk you through the WooComerce PayPal integration process.